 - 1. Proposals for 50 or more new-build homes, or which are part of a phased development for a site of 50 or more new homes, must provide appropriate high quality new public open space. - 2.
-New public open space (including outdoors sports facilities) created during the Plan period will be accorded the policy protection set out in policy NH5 'Protection of public open space, Countryside Recreation Areas and other outdoor sports and recreation facilities available to the public', even where it is not shown on the Policy Map. - 3.
+New public open space (including outdoors sports facilities) created during the Plan period will be accorded the policy protection set out in policy NH5 'Protection of open space and Countryside Recreation Areas', even where it is not shown on the Policy Map. - 3.
 Development which includes new public open space must incorporate suitable arrangements for long-term management, maintenance and public access to the new open space.